sirn-se/websocket-php/docs/Middleware.md

 These middlewares are included in library and can be added to provide additional functionality.

 * `PingInterval` - Used to automatically send Ping messages at specified interval
-* `Callback` - Apply sprcified callback function on certain actions
+* `Callback` - Apply provided callback function on specified actions

 ## Middleware descriptions